-(a) The President/CEO is authorized to negotiate and execute any change order without Board action for any contract for a Public Project originally awarded following the informal procedures described above in Paragraph 1(b) or 1(c); provided, however, that the Board's approval shall be required for any change order that causes the aggregate amount of the relevant contract (i.e., the original contract amount plus the amount of the change order) to be \$275,000 or greater.

-- (b) In addition, for any contract for a Public Project originally awarded following the procedures described above in Paragraph 1(d) or 1(e), the President/CEO is authorized to negotiate and execute any change order without Board action for: - (i) Contracts awarded for less than or equal to \$1,000,000, in an amount not to exceed 10% of the original contract award and change order, and extending time for completion for a period not to exceed 90 days; - (ii) Contracts awarded for more than \$1,000,000, but less than or equal to \$5,000,000, in an amount not to exceed 6% of the original contract award, and change order extending time for completion for a period not to exceed 90 days; and - (iii) Contracts awarded for more than \$5,000,000, in an amount not to exceed 4% of the original contract award and change order, and extending time for completion for a period not to exceed 90 days.
+- (a) The Executive Director is authorized to negotiate and execute any change order without Board action for any contract for a Public Project originally awarded following the informal procedures described above in Paragraph 1(b) or 1(c); provided, however, that the Board's approval shall be required for any change order that causes the aggregate amount of the relevant contract (i.e., the original contract amount plus the amount of the change order) to be \$110,000 or greater. - (b) In addition, for any contract for a Public Project originally awarded following the procedures described above in Paragraph 1(d) or 1(e), the Executive Director is authorized to negotiate and execute any change order without Board action for: - (i) Contracts awarded for less than or equal to \$1,000,000, in an amount not to exceed 10% of the original contract award, and extending time for completion for a period not to exceed 90 days; - (ii) Contracts awarded for more than \$1,000,000, but less than or equal to \$5,000,000, in an amount not to exceed 6% of the original contract award, and extending time for completion for a period not to exceed 90 days; and - (iii) Contracts awarded for more than \$5,000,000, in an amount not to exceed 4% of the original contract award, and extending time for completion for a period not to exceed 90 days.